monero-integrations/monerowp/README.md

 * Activate the plugin from the WordPress admin panel: Once you login to the admin panel in WordPress, click on "Installed Plugins" under "Plugins".
 Then simply click "Activate" where it says "Monero - WooCommerce Gateway"

+## Step 2 Option 1: Use your wallet address and viewkey

+* Get your Monero wallet address starting with '4'
+* Get your wallet secret viewkey from your wallet

+A note on privacy: When you validate transactions with your private viewkey, your viewkey is sent to (but not stored on) xmrchain.net over HTTPS.
+This could potentally allow an attacker to see your incoming, but not outgoing, transactions if he were to get his hands on your viewkey.
+Even if this were to happen, your funds would still be safe and it would be impossible for somebody to steal your money.
+For maximum privacy use your own monero-wallet-rpc instance.

-## Step 2: Get a monero daemon to connect to
+## Step 2 Option 2: Get a monero daemon to connect to

 ### Option 1: Running a full node yourself